kubevault/kubevault/docs/concepts/vault-server-crds/appbinding.md

 - `secretTransforms[].removeKey`: `Optional`.
 Specifies a transform that removes a credentials secret entry.
   - `removeKey.key`. `Required`.
 Specifies the key to remove from secret.

-#### spec.clientConfig

-`spec.clientConfig` defines how to communicate with the target database.
-You can use either an URL or a Kubernetes service to connect with the database.
-You don't have to specify both of them.

-You can configure following fields in `spec.clientConfig` section:

-- **spec.clientConfig.url**

-  `spec.clientConfig.url` gives the address of the database, in standard URL form (i.e. `[scheme://]host:port/[path]`).
-This is particularly useful when the target database is running outside of the Kubernetes cluster.
-If your database is running inside the cluster, use `spec.clientConfig.service` section instead.

-Note that attempting to use a user or basic auth (e.g. `username:password@host:port`) is not allowed.
-Stash will insert them automatically from the respective secret.
-Fragments ("#...") and query parameters ("?...") are not allowed either.

-- **spec.clientConfig.service**

-  If you are running the database inside the Kubernetes cluster, you can use the Kubernetes service to connect with the database.
-You have to specify the following fields in `spec.clientConfig.service` section if you manually create an `AppBinding` object.

-  - **name:** `name` indicates the name of the service that connects with the target database.
-  - **scheme:** `scheme` specifies the scheme (i.e. HTTP, HTTPS) to use to connect with the database.
-  - **port:** `port` specifies the port where the target database is running.

-- **spec.clientConfig.insecureSkipTLSVerify**

-  `spec.clientConfig.insecureSkipTLSVerify` is used to disable TLS certificate verification while connecting with the database.
-We strongly discourage disabling TLS verification during backup.
-You should provide the respective CA bundle through `spec.clientConfig.caBundle` field instead.

-- **spec.clientConfig.caBundle**

-  `spec.clientConfig.caBundle` is a PEM encoded CA bundle which will be used to validate the serving certificate of the database.